'Multiple Fatalities' In Shooting At Molson Coors Brewing Headquarters In Milwaukee

 Later, the Milwaukee Police Department tweeted: "There is no active threat; however, this scene is still an active [one]."

-Speaking at a White House news conference on the Trump administration's response to the new coronavirus, the president offered his "deepest condolences" to the families of shooting the victims.
+Speaking at a White House news conference on the Trump administration's response to the new coronavirus, the president offered his "deepest condolences" to the families of the shooting victims.

-"Earlier today a wicked murderer opened fire at a Molson Coors Brewing Company plant," he said, adding that several lives were lost and "a number of people were wounded, some badly wounded."
+"Earlier today a wicked murderer opened fire at a Molson Coors brewing company plant," he said, adding that several lives were lost and "a number of people were wounded, some badly wounded."

 "Our hearts break for them and their loved ones.
 We send our condolences.
 We'll be with them," Trump said.